Livingstan/koabox/README.md

 ## About Koabox

 Koabox is a boilerplate for koajs framework.
+JWT secured and non secured routes

 ## What is included

 - Koa 2
 - Mongodb
+- Koa Router
+- JWT Secured router
+- ES7 with Babel
+- Nodemon

 ### Usage